-Degree Spotlight: Fine Arts at UBC Okanagan
+Degree Spotlight: Bachelor of Fine Arts at UBC Okanagan

-Degree Spotlight: Fine Arts at UBC Okanagan
+Degree Spotlight: Bachelor of Fine Arts at UBC Okanagan

 Do you want to study a broad range of artistic disciplines as part of a tight-knit community?
 Do you want to train with the next generation of artists and cultural producers?
 Are you creative, curious, and engaged with the world around you?
 If so, the Bachelor of Fine Arts program at UBC Okanagan might be for you.